jhorne23/ashjarrodwedding/README.md

 If you want to add HTML to a single page, you can just add it to the markdown files.

+If you have changed *anything in a file that ends with .jsx* then to see that change you must run step 2 & 3 from the above section to see those changes.

 # Publishing this
 If you're happy with it, then you need to create your docker image to run this with.
 To do so run